kimdohun0104/kinda/README.md

 When you dispatch or pass **SideEffect**.
 The suspend function inside of `whenSideEffect` will execute.
 Unfortunately, Kinda only support coroutine suspend function.

 There's no plan for supporting RxJava.
-But I'm considering about Coroutine Flow.
+But I'm considering Coroutine Flow.

 <br>